-- Students must report to After School Detention by the designated times. - There will be no talking among students once the supervisor calls the session to order. - Students will remain seated unless otherwise directed by the supervisor. - A student wishing to ask a question will raise their hand and wait until the supervisor attends to the question. - A restroom break of 5 minutes will be permitted to each student. - Students are responsible for bringing sufficient schoolwork to keep them working on school material for the entire time.
+- Students must report to After School Detention by the designated times. - There will be no talking among students once the supervisor calls the session to order. - Students will remain seated unless otherwise directed by the supervisor. - A student wishing to ask a question will raise his/her hand and wait until the supervisor attends to the question. - A restroom break of 5 minutes will be permitted to each student. - Students are responsible for bringing sufficient schoolwork to keep them working on school material for the entire time.
 Sleeping, listening to radios or other electronic items, playing with toys, and eating or drinking are not permitted.

 Violation of any of these rules will result in the student being dismissed and additional sessions added.
+Failure to serve the assigned After School session will result in out of school suspension.